cwbaker/doc/example-content.md

 ## Headings

 Vivamus sagittis lacus vel augue rutrum faucibus dolor auctor.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Morbi leo risus, porta ac consectetur ac, vestibulum at eros.

+### Headings

+Headings are, of course, provided to match several levels.

+#### More Headings

+Each of which is reflected in the table of contents if present.

 ## Code